 What kind of projects will you work on?

-- Web, native mobile and collaboration applications for the Southeast’s fastest growing commercial real estate firm
+- Web, Mobile and collaboration applications for the Southeast’s fastest growing commercial real estate firms

-- iOS and Android applications for Fortune 50 consumer products field workforce
+- PWA Applications for Fortune 50 consumer products field workforce

 - Data dashboards, drill down business intelligence reports and mobile reporting for global professional services firms